Print Friendly

-QuickBooks 2011 offers a new advanced Balance Sheet by Class Report that differs from other QuickBooks reports because it gives users the option of selecting “Classes” (fund, location, profit center, or other category) as their column grouping.
+The Balance Sheet by Class Report was first introduced with QuickBooks 2011, however, it is also available in QuickBooks 2012, 2013, and 2014; has specific requirements for handling many or our normal day-to-day transactions; it gives users the option of selecting “Classes” (fund, location, profit center, or other category) as their column grouping.
 This will enable QuickBooks users to perform divisional accounting with QuickBooks, which was previously impossible or required significant duplication of effort.

 QuickBooks 2011While this report has been one that has been requested by many QuickBooks users and the accounting professionals who support them, it is not without limitations and drawbacks, making this a report that will be able to be used by some companies and in some instances but not all.